omarabdelrehim8/Bank-Microservices/README.md

 # Bank-Microservices

 Welcome to the **Bank-Microservices** project!
 This project showcases the implementation of a microservices architecture using Java and Spring Boot.
-It demonstrates how to build, deploy, and manage a set of loosely coupled, independently deployable services that work together to simulate a simple banking system.
+It demonstrates how to build, deploy, and manage a set of loosely coupled, independently deployable services that work together to simulate a simple banking themed system.

 ## Table of Contents
 - [Architecture](#architecture)